rh-mobb/documentation/docs/rosa/metrics-to-cloudwatch-agent/README.md

     export AWS_PAGER=""
     ```

-1. Set some environment variables:
+1. Set some environment variables

     Change these to suit your environment.